 This strategy has to be set in motion way ahead of your intended travels in order for it to work.
 To feel comfortable leaving your children with someone other than family or friend takes a leap of faith.

 If you have the resources, set up a camera in your home to keep an eye on things.

 My Vivint home security system has an in-home camera option.
 You can also use Amazon’s Cloud camera security system which essentially does the same thing.

-All of these interior cameras are connected to apps on your phone where you can monitor from abroad as well as communicate with your home.
+Most interior cameras are connected to apps on your phone where you can monitor from abroad and communicate with your family.

 How to Take the First Step to Solo Travel for Self-Care